ItsMeStevieG/konstruct/README.md

 ## Security

-If you discover any security related issues, please email ItsMeStevieG@users.noreply.github.com instead of using the issue tracker.
+If you discover any security related issues, please report them using the issue tracker.

 ## Credits